Abhey16/group2_ariac/README.md

 # Overview

-This project is part of **ENPM663: Building a Manufacturing Robotic Software System**, RWA #2.
+This project is part of **ENPM663: Building a Manufacturing Robotic Software System**, RWA #3.
 The goal is to manage an ARIAC competition environment using **ROS 2** and **Gazebo**, with focus on the following tasks:

 - Start ARIAC competition.
-- Receive and store orders, extract important info.
+- Receive and parse orders.
-- Due to limited time and knowledge, **skiped Fulfill Order**.
-- Complete order by shipping orders to warehouse with AGVs.
+- Detect trays using ArUco markers and estimate their poses.
+- Detect and track parts (**purple pumps** and **blue batteries**) moving along the conveyor using an RGB camera.
+- Predict future poses of moving conveyor parts based on belt speed.
+- Log the required tray and part information **only once** per item.
 - End ARIAC competition.

 # Prerequisites